HenryLamBlog/maze/README.md

 Download the MazeGame JAR file to enjoy the adventure of helping Tom catch Jerry: [Download MazeGame](MazeGame.jar).

-Enjoy the thrill of the chase with Tom and Jerry in this fun maze game!
+Enjoy the thrill of the escaping with Jerry from Tom in this fun maze game!